Australia: Sustainable harvesting of sandalwood and preservation of cultural heritage

 Ensuring the heritage of Aboriginal voices in sandalwood sustainability.

-Sandalwood is a natural, iconic, ingredient, widely used in global perfumery.
-The tree is native to Western Australia and is partially grown on the lands of Aboriginal Communities, such as the Martu.
+Sandalwood is a natural and iconic ingredient widely used in global perfumery.
+The tree is native to the Western Australia desert and is partly found on lands belonging to Aboriginal communities, such as the Martu.

-Environmental changes have brought about a shift in the sustainability of sandalwood trees in the region and a resource survey was undertaken, to assess its regeneration.
-It is of particular interest to the Martu as sandalwood represents a substantial source of income for their community.
-Consequently, Martu rangers were trained to detect, record, map and evaluate the different sandalwood categories.
-Additionally, a new Sustainable Sandalwood Management and Operational Plan has been finalised to ensure that protection measures and regeneration strategies of sandalwood resources are in place now and for the future.
+Environmental changes have brought about a shift in the sustainability of sandalwood trees in the region and, together with our Australian partner organisation, a resource survey was undertaken, to assess its regeneration.
+It is of particular interest to the Martu as sandalwood represents a substantial source of income for their community and it provides an important link to the global economy that is also culturally relevant.
+As part of the program, Martu rangers were trained to detect, record, map and evaluate the different sandalwood categories.
+Additionally, a new Sustainable Sandalwood Management and Operational Plan was finalised to ensure that protection measures and regeneration strategies of sandalwood resources are in place now and for the future.

 Recording the legacy of the ‘Voices of Wiluna’